© Paul Nicklen_National Geographic Stock / WWF-Canada Narwhal A pod of male narwhal (Monodon monoceros) in Nunavut, Canada

 Arctic

-Sea ice is the foundation of Arctic life, and as it disappears, everything is changing.
+Sea ice is the foundation of Arctic life, and it is rapidly disappearing.
 Ice-dependent species such as polar bears, seals and whales are watching their habitats shrink, move and change.
 In the face of a changing climate, WWF-Canada is working to help Arctic ecosystems stay in balance.

 Learn more